-LM317 variable voltage regulator circuit diagram
+LM317 variable voltage regulator circuit

 LM117 / LM217 / LM317 variable voltage regulator characteristics

 The LM317 is a 3-terminal positive voltage regulator with a 1.25 to 37 volts output voltage range.
 The LM317 regulator terminals are: IN (input), OUT (output), ADJ (adjust).

 To achieve this voltage variation, only 2 external resistors are needed (one of them is a variable resistor).
 Two of the main characteristics of the LM317 voltage regulator are a current limitation and thermal protection against overloads.

 How the LM317 Variable Voltage Regulator circuit works?